nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 (slskd, Seeker)*

-1. User A sends [ConnectToPeer](#server-code-18) to the Server with a unique token (indirect connection request)
+1. User A sends [ConnectToPeer](#server-code-18) to the Server with a unique token (indirect connection request) and User B's username.
+The token is stored for later use (see step 6).
+2. User A sends [GetPeerAddress](#server-code-3) to the Server with User B's username.
+3. The Server responds to User A with [GetPeerAddress](#server-code-3), which gives User A the IP address of User B.
-2. User A sends a [PeerInit](#peer-init-code-1) to User B (direct connection request)
+4. User A sends a [PeerInit](#peer-init-code-1) to User B (direct connection request) using the IP address received in step 3.
-3. The Server sends a [ConnectToPeer](#server-code-18) response to User B with the same token.
+5. The Server sends a [ConnectToPeer](#server-code-18) response to User B with the same token as in step 1.
     If User B receives the *PeerInit* message, a connection is established, and user A is free to send peer messages.
-    Otherwise, once User B receives the *ConnectToPeer* message from the Server, User B proceeds with step 4.
+    Otherwise, once User B receives the *ConnectToPeer* message from the Server, User B proceeds with step 6.
-4. User B sends a [PierceFireWall](#peer-init-code-0) to User A with the token included in the *ConnectToPeer* message.
+6. User B sends a [PierceFireWall](#peer-init-code-0) to User A with the token included in the *ConnectToPeer* message.
     If this succeeds, a connection is established, and User A is free to send peer messages.
-    If this fails, no connection is possible, and User B proceeds with step 5.
+    If this fails, no connection is possible, and User B proceeds with step 7.
-5. User B sends a [CantConnectToPeer](#server-code-1001) to the Server.
+7. User B sends a [CantConnectToPeer](#server-code-1001) to the Server.
-6. The Server sends a [CantConnectToPeer](#server-code-1001) response to User A.
+8. The Server sends a [CantConnectToPeer](#server-code-1001) response to User A.

 ## Legacy Peer Connection Message Order

-*Used by Soulseek NS, Nicotine+ 3.2.0 and earlier (excluding step 5-7), Museek+ (excluding step 7), soulseeX*
+*Used by Soulseek NS, Nicotine+ 3.2.0 and earlier (excluding step 7-9), Museek+ (excluding step 9), soulseeX*

+1. User A sends [GetPeerAddress](#server-code-3) to the Server with User B's username.
+2. The Server responds to User A with [GetPeerAddress](#server-code-3), which gives User A the IP address of User B.
-1. User A sends a [PeerInit](#peer-init-code-1) to User B.
+3. User A sends a [PeerInit](#peer-init-code-1) to User B using the IP address received in step 1.
     If this succeeds, a connection is established, and User A is free to send peer messages.
-    If this fails (socket cannot connect), User A proceeds with an indirect connection request (step 2).
+    If this fails (socket cannot connect), User A proceeds with an indirect connection request (step 4).
-2. User A sends [ConnectToPeer](#server-code-18) to the Server with a unique token
+4. User A sends [ConnectToPeer](#server-code-18) to the Server with a unique token.
-3. The Server sends a [ConnectToPeer](#server-code-18) response to User B with the same token
+5. The Server sends a [ConnectToPeer](#server-code-18) response to User B with the same token.
-4. User B sends a [PierceFireWall](#peer-init-code-0) to User A with the same token.
+6. User B sends a [PierceFireWall](#peer-init-code-0) to User A with the same token.
     If this succeeds, a connection is established, and User A is free to send peer messages.
-    If this fails, no connection is possible, and User B proceeds with step 5.
+    If this fails, no connection is possible, and User B proceeds with step 7.
-5. User B sends a [CantConnectToPeer](#server-code-1001) to the Server.
+7. User B sends a [CantConnectToPeer](#server-code-1001) to the Server.
-6. The Server sends a [CantConnectToPeer](#server-code-1001) response to User A.
+8. The Server sends a [CantConnectToPeer](#server-code-1001) response to User A.
-7. After 20 seconds, user A retries an indirect connection request (step 2) up to three times before giving up.
+9. After 20 seconds, user A retries an indirect connection request (step 4) up to three times before giving up.